huilin1990/huilin1990.github.io/_posts/2017-07-19-GreatLakes.md

 __Protein-like__ (FLD2)
 ![](\image\GL2017\Multiple-samples---Pie-Chartss-of-each-size-intervals-Da-FLD2.jpg)

-/>100 kDa fractionation in protein-like FDOM occupied averagely more than half of the integration (57.32%) in Lake Michigan.
+HMW fractionation (>100 kDa) in protein-like FDOM occupied averagely more than half of the integration (57.32%) in Lake Michigan.
 Meanwhile, the largest protein-like fractionation (>100 kDa) has greatest proportion of FDOM integration chromotography.

 |       Lake Michigan       |       |      Lake Superior      |
 |:-------------------------:|-------:|:-------------:|---------:|